chair-dsgt/mip-for-ann/README.md

 ## Sparsifying Models
     $ python3 run_sparsify.py
 ### Arguments
-starts with same arguments as training to select the right experiment directory with the following extra arguments
+starts with same arguments as training to select the right experiment directory with the following extra arguments:
-- -tt : pruning threshold (neurons having an importance score below the threshold will be pruned)
+- -tt : pruning threshold (neurons having an importance score below the selected threshold are going to be pruned)
 - -sw : \lambda used to control loss on accuracy (more weight will prune less to keep predictive capacity)
 - -ft : flag to enable fine tuning after pruning
 - -te : number of fine tuning epochs
 - -n  : number of data points as input to the MIP
-- -mth: a flag when enabled will use mean of layer's importance score as the compression's cut-off threshold
+- -mth: a flag when enabled will use mean of layer's importance score as the pruning threshold
 - -f  : a flag that forces re-computing the neuron importance score instead of using cached results from previous runs
 - -rl : a flag to relax ReLU constraints
 - -dgl: to use auxiliary networks trained per layer to compute neuron importance score for large models
+- -seq: a flag to run the MIP independently on each class then taking the average
+- -bll: a flag to run the MIP on each layer independently starting from the last layer

 ## Sparsifying every n iterations/epochs
     $ python3 train_sparsify.py
 ### Arguments
-  starts with same arguments as training and sparsify to select the right experiment directory with the following extra arguments
+Starts with same arguments as training and sparsify to select the right experiment directory with the following extra arguments
   - -trst : a flag to run sparsify every n iterations, if disabled will run every n epochs
   - -ent  : an integer for n between epochs/iterations to apply sparsification
   - -incr : a flag to enable incremental training of computed sub-network

-## Verification Experiments
+## Robustness to different batches Experiments
     $ python3  verify_selected_data.py
+### Arguments
-with same arguments as sparsifying models to plot the pruning percentage and the accuracy changes when the batch of images fed to the MIP changes
+Starts with same arguments as sparsifying models to plot the pruning percentage and the accuracy changes when the batch of images fed to the MIP changes.

 ## Different Lambdas Experiments
     $ python3 plot_different_lambdas
+### Arguments
-with same arguments as sparsifying models to plot the pruning percentage and the accuracy changes when the value of lambda -sw changes with same input batch to the MIP
+Starts with same arguments as sparsifying models to plot the pruning percentage and the accuracy changes when the value of the \lambda (-sw) changes.

+## Average runs on different classes robustness
+    $ python3 batch_data_experiments.py
+### Arguments
+Starts with same arguments as run_sparsify.py with the following extra arguments:
+  - -nex: an integer denoting the number of experiments conducted
+  - -bbm: a flag when enabled, we sample a balanced set of images per class, otherwise a random number of images per class is used
+  - -ppexp: a flag when enabled the MIP runs independently per class and the neuron importance score becomes the average of multiple runs

 ## References
 ```